 2. DEXes/ Decentralized Exchanges

-The most broadly known application of DeFi so far has been the DEX.
-Decentralized exchanges are, of course, cryptocurrency exchange platforms that allow all users to perform P2P (peer-to-peer) transactions between themselves and control their own funds without a central administrative figure watching over; the trading fees are much lower too.
+The most broadly known application of DeFi so far has been the DEX, or decentralized exchanges.
+Decentralized exchanges are, of course, cryptocurrency exchange platforms that allow all users to perform P2P (peer-to-peer) transactions between themselves.
+Users can therefore control their own funds without a central administrative figure watching over.
+The trading fees are much lower too.
 DEXes provide increased liquidity, safeguard all personal data of the users and their funds against threats of hacking and lower the risks of market manipulation by a considerable margin.
-Another key feature of DEXes is that they allow physical assets to be tokenized; so the exchanges are swifter and safer compared to traditional trading methods.
+Another key feature of DEXes is that they allow physical assets to be tokenized.
+Thus, the exchanges are swifter and safer compared to traditional trading methods.

 3. DeFi derivatives